green-veggies/C-programming-language/README.md

 # C-programming-language
-- This repo is here for storing codes of **C-language** from 1st semester.
+- This repo is here for storing codes of **C-language** of 1st semester.